kpasad/Continuous_control_DDPG/Report.md

 The score trajectory over the episodes for the succesful agent is shown below.
 ![Scores for various learning rate](https://github.com/kpasad/Continuous_control_DDPG/blob/main/results/final_scores.jpeg)

 Succesful learning is defined as an average score of 30 over 100 episodes.
-The agent learns after about 400 episodes.
+For an OU noise variance of 0.07 agent learns after about 400 episodes.
 The scores improve until episode 500 and then vaccilate around a reducing average.

 The learnt pytorch check point for the local networks are available in the checkpoint directory.

 DDPG is notoriously difficult to train.
 The networks learn in successfully in a very narrow range of hyperparameter.